Faizrakhman26/aplikasi_perpus_dengan_gui_java/README.md

 ## Author

-This project is authored by [Your Name] and is open-source.
+This project is authored by Faiz Rakhman and is open-source.
 Contributions and suggestions are welcome.

 ## License